boivie/lovebeat/docs/installation.rst

 Using docker
 ------------

 We keep up-to-date docker_ images.
-They are really tiny, too.

 To get started, simply: